A FREE two-day faculty development course commissioned by Health Education England

 The course will be particularly relevant to those who are currently using or planning to be engaged in simulation-based education.
 It will also appeal to teachers who simply want to extend their repertoire of potential teaching resources, or simply hone their small group teaching skills.
 The course includes a variety of content, both theoretical and practical, which will help advance the skills of both novice, intermediate and more advanced simulation educators.

-Our course uses combinations of role-play, low and high-fidelity simulators, simulated patients (actors), part task trainers and a variety of settings from table top sessions to realistic clinical environments.
+Our course uses combinations of role-play, low and high-fidelity simulators, simulated patients (actors), part task trainers and a variety of settings from tabletop sessions to realistic clinical environments.
 Our goal is to give you confidence to design and employ creatively a wide range of simulation resources in your clinical teaching practice.
-As teachers we believe the richer the resources we have to choose from, the more responsive and creative we can be to meet our learners’ needs.
-And to create engaging and challenging learning environments.
+The underlying belief here as teachers is that the more tools and strategies we have to choose from the more adaptive we are to our learners’ needs, the more tools we have for assessment of impacts, and the more strategies we have to probe clinical systems.

 The 2-day Train-the-Trainer programme